gabskovisk/gabskovisk/README.md

 * Brazilian, living in Fortaleza
 * I used to work with theater (and almost finished a theater graduation)
 * I'm in a career transition
-* As many devs, I like coffee and cats
+* As many devs, I love coffee and cats

 ## Welcome to my GitHub, come see what I'm learning!